ksurendra/java-examples/jaxrs-descriptor_less/README.md

-# JAX-RS Descriptor-less Example
+# JAX-RS Example - Descriptor-less
-This module includes all the primary sources required to build and development of JAX-RS Descriotor-less web appication.
+This module includes all the primary sources required to build and development of JAX-RS Descriptor-less web application.

 # Build and Deployment
 System requirements